JulieW23/GradApp/deliverables/user_stories.md

 * As a teacher, I want to securely share pictures/videos of my students with their parents, so that my students are protected from having their pictures intercepted and distributed online without their parents' consent.

+* As a substitute teacher, I want a record of previous experiences with the class and each child so that I will not make the same mistake as previous teachers.